 Voice in Voice Typing

-I think this add-on used to be called Dictanote.
+I’m pretty sure this add-on used to be called Dictanote.
 So, if you’ve never heard of this one, but you have heard of that one, you’ve heard of it after all!
 Good to be able to clear that up.
 I’m sure everybody really wanted to know.

 Overall, this one seems to work fairly well.
 I’ve got to tell you, it’s not the best if you speak really quickly.
 The plug-in has a tendency to get bogged down and it forgets a word or two here and there.
 But overall, this plug-in does seem to work almost exactly as advertised.
 The free version seems to work pretty well but the paid version has a lot of added functionality that could be really useful.